PlatformLab/HomaModule/README.md

  - Please contact me if you have any problems using this repo; I'm happy to provide advice and support.

-- The head is known to work under Linux 5.17.5 and 5.18.
-In the past it has run under 5.4.3 and 4.15.18; you can access these versions with branches named linux_5.4.3 and linux_4.15.18.
-These older branches are out of date
-  feature-wise: recent commits have not been back-ported to them.
+- The head is known to work under Linux 6.1.138.
+In the past, Homa has run under several earlier versions of Linux, including 5.17.7, 5.4.80, and 4.15.18.
+There is a separate branch for each of these older versions, with a names such as linux_4.15.18.
+Older branches are out of date feature-wise: recent commits have not been back-ported to them.
-  Other versions of Linux have not been tested and may require code changes (the upgrade from 4.15.18 to 5.4.3 took only about a day).
-If you get Homa working on some other version, please submit a pull request for the required code changes.
+  Other versions of Linux have not been tested and may require code changes (these upgrades rarely take more than a couple of hours).
+If you get Homa working on some other version, please submit a pull request with the required code changes.

 - There now exists support for using Homa with gRPC: see the [GitHub repo](https://github.com/PlatformLab/grpc_homa).